 Directorate-General for Health and Food Safety

-A public hearing aiming to complement the public consultation to gather specific comments, suggestions and explanations or contributions on the scientific basis of the Opinion will take place on 12 April 2016 in Luxembourg.
-You can register on this page.
+A public hearing was also organised in Luxembourg on 12 April 2016, which saw the participation of 26 organisations.
+The public hearing aimed to complement the public consultation to gather specific comments, suggestions and explanations or contributions to the scientific basis of the Opinion.